tty/joy-of-coding/exercises/exercise.md

 function.
 Create a function that can be used to search for all records that have a rating higher than 4.

-    > search ratinghigherthan4 testDb3
+    > search ratingHigherThan4 testDb3
     [[("rating",Int 9),("artist",Str "Radiohead"),("song",Str "Street Spirit")]]

 ### 9. Select

-Write a function select that selects all Records of a DB based on a given Propval.
+Write a function `select` that selects all Records of a DB based on a given `Propval`.
 The type of this function is:

     select :: (Record -> PropVal) -> PropVal -> DB -> DB